pudly/schmopera-hugo/content/articles/mahler-resurrection.md

 The TSO's performance was arresting, reaching deafening peaks and eerie rustles.
 Perhaps there was a bit of improvisatory adrenaline, since British maestro Matthew Halls had stepped in on short notice to replace an ailing Juanjo Mena.
 Halls was a thrill to watch, the leader of all that onstage drama that Mahler writes into his score.

 The hope came when we first heard the singers: contralto Marie-Nicole Lemieux and soprano Joelle Harvey.
 Their voices and their poetry were full of optimism - unreasonably, stubbornly so, even.
-Without warning, the catharsis came; it's that funny phenomenon where seeing someone cry is somewhat less sad than seeing someone try not to cry.
+Without warning, the catharsis came; it's that funny phenomenon where seeing someone cry is less moving than seeing someone try not to cry.

 All this is to say: Mahler is still an emotional sure thing - bravo to all.